 The Enterprise-as-a-CDN: Mastering Anycast Ingress from the Trenches

 The following blueprint is not a theoretical lab exercise or a "cloud-native" wish list.
-It is a methodology honed over years of managing a sovereign enterprise backbone where we own our Autonomous System (AS) our IPs, and our compute rather than relying on public cloud abstraction.
+It is a methodology honed over years of managing a sovereign enterprise backbone where we own our Autonomous System (AS), our IPs, and our compute rather than relying on public cloud abstraction.
+This approach is not the "absolute truth" for every organization.
+However it has proven to be devastatingly effective both from a cost perspective (by actively saturating our own compute capacity rather than paying for idle redundancy) and from a security perspective (by mitigating DDoS attacks architecturally).

-In previous articles, the author explored using BGP Flowspec as a migration tool and why stateful firewalls for ingress create performance issues.
-This piece examines transforming your backbone into a private Anycast CDN.
+In my previous articles, we explored using BGP Flowspec as a surgical tool for migrations and why relying on stateful firewalls for ingress is essentially a performance suicide pact.
+Now, let's look at the "Final Boss" of architecture: transforming your backbone into a private Anycast CDN.

 1. The Challenge: Predicting Traffic Gravity

-In an Anycast model using latency as the IGP metric, traffic flows to the "closest" node.
-However, BGP is not load-aware; it follows the "path of least resistance," creating massive dependency on inbound traffic patterns.
+In an Anycast model where we use latency as the IGP metric, the traffic flows to the "closest" node.
+However BGP is not inherently load-aware; it follows the "path of least resistance."
+This creates a massive dependency on your Inbound Traffic Patterns.

-- The Inbound Influence: Transit and peering choices directly determine which PoP processes traffic.
+• The Inbound Influence: Your choice of transit and peering directly determines which PoP processes the traffic.

 2. Strategic Survival: From "Gravity Trap" to "Honeypot"

-- Early Mitigation: Use Flowspec or ACLs at the network edge to drop unnecessary protocols before they reach compute layers.
+• Early Mitigation: Use Flowspec or ACLs at the network edge to drop unnecessary protocols.
+For a standard HTTP farm, you can kill UDP volumetric attacks before they ever touch your compute layer.

 3. The Intentional Honeypot: Weaponizing Gravity

-- Setting up a Domestic PoP with inbound connectivity strictly via domestic ISPs or local peering, avoiding global transit.
+• You set up a Domestic PoP with inbound connectivity strictly via domestic ISPs or local peering, avoiding global transit on this specific node.

-- Serving core audience from this DC while a second DC connected to international carriers serves the rest of the world.
+• The Split: You serve your core domestic audience from this DC, while a second DC connected to international Tier-1/Tier-2 carriers serves the rest of the world.

 4. Protecting the Edge: The Multiplexing Shield

-- The Multiplexing Advantage: LBs accept thousands of edge connections, routing them over a few persistent connections to backends, saving massive CPU cycles.
+The Multiplexing Advantage: The LB accepts thousands of connections at the edge and routes them over a few "warm" persistent connections to the backend, saving massive CPU cycles on your application servers.

 5. Traffic Engineering: Internal vs. External Precision

-- The /24 Stability: Avoid prepending or manipulating external /24 announcements.
-External prepending often proves ineffective as upstream networks prioritize their own policies.
+• The /24 Stability: We avoid prepending or manipulating the external /24 announcement whenever possible.
+External prepending is often a blunt, ineffective tool because upstream networks prioritize their own policies over your path length, and constant changes here trigger global BGP reconvergence.

 6. The Convergence Engine: Why PIC Matters